 With transport links that good, it’s probably not necessary to get a lift to the test centre.
 If the offer’s there, though, and you prefer to be driven, enter LS1 5RD into a sat nav and set off.
 Leave yourself plenty of time to account for the traffic you’re likely to encounter in the city centre.
 As is often the case, the test centre does not provide on site parking, but you have plenty of options in the surrounding area.
 To get an idea of nearby car parks and how much they’ll charge, head over to Parkopedia.

-There’s some good news here in terms of pass rates, as Leeds sits pretty above the national average.
-Remember, though, that this doesn’t mean you have a better chance of passing here.
-The theory test isn’t an exam you can blag your way through!
-You need to be ready to answer lots of questions correctly and spot those hazards in good time.
+The Leeds pass rate sits just below the national average.
+Remember, though, that this doesn’t mean you have a lower chance of passing here.
+The theory test is the same wherever you take it.
+The way you prepare for it is what makes the difference.
 Not sure where to start?
 Have a look at our guide to passing the theory test, if you’d like some help forming a study schedule.

 Hopefully this quick guide has given you a solid idea of where you’d like to take your theory test.
 If you’d be interested in finding out even more about these particular test centres, you’ll find lots of useful bonus material in our complete guides: